scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Directed Acyclic Graphs
 ^^^^^^^^^^^^^^^^^^^^^^^

-A cycle in a directed graph can be understood as the existance of
+A cycle in a directed graph can be understood as the existance of a set of edges

 The number of directed acyclic graphs (:sc:`dag`\s) that can be obtained from a set of nodes of size :math:`n` can be defined recursively as follows :cite:`mckay2003acyclic` :